Sorting Stuff

 a f1_y f2_y

 info There are many more features such as specifying field delimiter, selecting specific fields from each input file in a particular order, filling fields for non-matching lines and so on.
-See join chapter from my Command line text processing with GNU Coreutils ebook for explanations and examples.
+See the join chapter from my CLI text processing with GNU Coreutils ebook for explanations and examples.

 Exercises